Theory uncertainties of the irreducible background to VBF Higgs production: Input parameters and Computational Tools

 \herwig~\cite{Marchesini:1983bm,Marchesini:1987cf,Bahr:2008pv} is a general-purpose event generator with a historically strong focus on perturbative QCD and its connection to analytic resummation.
 Its distinctive feature is an angular-ordered parton shower (see Refs.~\cite{Gieseke:2003rz,Bewick:2019rbu} for a modern reformulation of such a shower) and a cluster hadronization model.
 Its latest version, \herwig~7.3~\cite{Bellm:2019zci,Bewick:2023tfi}, also implements a dipole shower~\cite{Platzer:2009jq}, as well as an electroweak parton shower~\cite{Masouminia:2021kne}. \herwig~7.3 allows for flexible NLO matching and merging capabilities.
 Thanks to its \textsc{Matchbox} module~\cite{Platzer:2011bc}, both \textsc{Powheg}~\cite{Nason:2004rx} and \textsc{MC@NLO}~\cite{Frixione:2002ik} matching are offered, as well as unitarized merging~\cite{Bellm:2017ktr} (just for the dipole shower).
 It also supports showering of Les Houches events generated either by the \powhegbox{} or by \textsc{MadGraph5}\_\textsc{aMC@NLO} (matching to \textsc{MadGraph5}\_\textsc{aMC@NLO} is supported only for the angular-ordered shower).

 In this article, we use the angular-ordered shower to process Les Houches events generated by the \powhegbox{}.
 In particular, we use the \textsc{powhegHerwig} plugin developed in Ref.~\cite{FerrarioRavasio:2023jck}, which is largely based on the Les Houches interface provided by the \textsc{ThePEG}~\cite{Lonnblad:2009zz}.
-Independently, Herwig's fixed-order calculation of the $H+2j$ cross section and distributions has been checked against \nnlojet, \powhegbox and \sherpa.